andreaskaempf/adventofcode2020/README.md

   of hash marks in the image that are not covered up by the "sea monsters" found. *Very hard*

+* **Day 21** (Go): Read a list of ingredients and associated allergens, and determine which ingredients do not produce any allergies (Part 1), and a list of ingredients which produce allergies, sorted by allergen (Part 2).
+  *Quite easy* using set operations.

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go